 Among more recent competitors of RTT in Dharavi, as well as more generally in Kibera, we found more informal tour conduct both in itineraries and narratives provided, in the context of more loose organisational structures, leaving individual guides with more autonomy.
 We found that the narratives of the social benefits of the less formal tours were not evidenced as clearly as in the case of RTT.
-Instead of transparently communicated social benefits the operators emphasised the local social ties of their operations Social ties enable closer contact to the local community, according to Jensen (2010) and hence enable the creation of more intimate experiences for the tourist (Trauer & Ryan, 2010).
-Our empirical data shows that the less formal operators in Dharavi the personality of the guide n Kibera, the guides are predominantly locals living in the slum.
+Instead of transparently communicated social benefits, the operators emphasised the local social ties of their operations.
+Social ties enable closer contact to the local community, according to Jensen (2010) and hence enable the creation of more intimate experiences for the tourist (Trauer & Ryan, 2010).
+Our empirical data shows that the less formal operators in Dharavi offer more customized tours and often emphazise the personality of the guide, whose local social ties are evidenced in their origin.
+Like in Kibera, the guides in informal tours are predominantly locals living in the slum.
 Tours highlights include visits to actually used houses rather than sample houses that are unused.
 In this context we found tour guiding to be mostly self-taught, and based on individual skills rather than formal training.
-The creative role (Butler, 2012) of these tour guides comes to the fore, but also their precarious economic status as self-employed guides outside formal organisation. more personal relationships are created, ourists be more accepting of use of tourism revenue This places these operators in a different corner of the matrix, combining relative low levels of formality in the organisation with higher levels of profit-seeking
+The creative role (Butler, 2012) of these tour guides comes to the fore, but also their precarious economic status as self-employed guides outside formal organisation.
+In this approach we found that more personal relationships are created, which enables these tours to be more overtly profit seeking.
+Tourists seem to be more accepting of guides’ direct use of tourism revenue, when these guides are clearly locals providing intimate experiences.
+This places these operators in a different corner of the matrix, combining relative low levels of formality in the organisation with higher levels of profit-seeking, reflecting more traditional entrepreneurial approaches (Dahles & Bras, 1999).

 Table 3: The Matrix with the Operators Studied.